Kansas State Revolving Fund Loan Applications

-In order for a municipality to be eligible for a Regional Public Water Supply Planning Grant, the engineering study must evaluate public water supply system consolidation, Public Wholesale Water Supply District formation, or other infrastructure projects that benefit a minimum of 3 public water supply systems - 2 of which are not currently connected to each other.
+In order for a municipality to be eligible for a Regional Public Water Supply Planning Grant, the engineering study must evaluate public water supply system consolidation, Public Wholesale Water Supply District formation, or other infrastructure projects that benefit a minimum of three public water supply systems - two of which are not currently connected to each other.

 In order for the municipality to be eligible for a Small Public Water Supply System Planning Grant, the engineering study must evaluate options to return a public water supply system, serving no more than 1,000 in population, to compliance with drinking water regulations.

 Corrosion Control Study Grant Eligibility